awsdocs/aws-codepipeline-user-guide/doc_source/troubleshooting.md

 **Problem:**

-The maximum artifact ZIP size in the CodePipeline deploy action to ECS through CodeDeploy \(the `CodeDeployToECS` action\) is 3 MB\.
-The following error message is returned when artifact sizes exceed 3 MB:
+The task definition file is a required artifact for the CodePipeline deploy action to Amazon ECS through CodeDeploy \(the `CodeDeployToECS` action\)\.
+The maximum artifact ZIP size in the `CodeDeployToECS` deploy action is 3 MB\.
+The following error message is returned when the file is not found or the artifact size exceeds 3 MB:

 Exception while trying to read the task definition artifact file from: <source artifact name>

-**Possible fixes:** Create an artifact with a compressed size less than 3 MB\.
+**Possible fixes:** Make sure the task definition file is included as an artifact\.
+If the file already exists, makes sure the compressed size is less than 3 MB\.

 ## GitHub version 1 source action: Repository list shows different repositories<a name="troubleshooting-connections-GitHub-org"></a>